Attack on prison in Yemeni capital kills 11

 Interim President Abd-Rabbu Mansour Hadi has been facing other challenges in trying to restore stability to Yemen, which shares a long and porous border with top world oil exporter Saudi Arabia.

-Yemen is also trying to deal with demands by southern separatists for independence and to quell rebels from the Shi'ite Muslim Houthi movement, which has been on an offensive to extend its control over the north.
+Apart from security, Yemen is trying to deal with demands by southern separatists for independence and to quell rebels from the Shi'ite Muslim Houthi movement, which has been on an offensive to extend its control over the north.

-(Additional reporting by Mohammed Mukhashaf in Aden, Writing by Sylvia Westall; Editing by Gareth Jones and Robin Pomeroy)
+(Additional reporting by Mohammed Mukhashaf in Aden, Writing by Sylvia Westall; Editing by Gareth Jones)